JohnAnselmi/gravity-forms-react-native/README.md

 # gravity-forms-react-native

-A React Native package for seamlessly integrating Gravity Forms from WordPress into your mobile applications.
-This package provides components to render Gravity Forms, handle form submission, and validate form inputs directly from a React Native app.
+Integrate Gravity Forms into your React Native application.
+This package renders forms, handles form submissions, and validates form inputs using React Native core components where possible (third party libraries are used for some components, like date pickers and dropdowns).

 ## Table of Contents